Mental Illness Is Not “A White Person Disorder”

 I don't want to take anything away from my mother because she was supportive.
 She was on it: finding me help, doctors, some treatment plan.
 But a lot of times she didn't listen to what I was saying as far as what I thought my treatment should be.
 She would say, "Well, you don't know.
 Just do what they tell you to do."

 I'm glad I had my family, because I don't know how I would've fared if I didn't.
 It took a long time to learn how to stand up for myself and how to cope with people not understanding.
-In high school, I experimented with pills and other drugs to start with, but I had no money so I would huff the butane out of my cigarette lighter.
+In high school, I experimented with pills and other drugs, but I had no money so I would huff the butane out of my cigarette lighter.

 Too Close To See The Pain